 While both of these business models are effective to some degree, they cannot surpass the B2C and B2B eCommerce models.
 These two latter models remain the most effective and most recommended eCommerce business models in 2021.
 But how can you know which of these two models is best for your business?

 Well, the first thing you should identify is which customers you will be targeting.
-Will your business focus on individual customers?
+For example, will your business focus on individual customers?
 Or will you promote your products and services to other established businesses?